Informatievlaanderen/VSDS-LDES-Subject-Pages/README.md

       - subject-pages-network
 ```

-### Configuration of the LDIO
+### Configuration of the LDI Orchestrator

-Now the setup for the RDF4J repository is done, we need to provide config for the LDI Orchestrator, so that the
+Now that the setup for the RDF4J repository is done, we need to provide config for the LDI Orchestrator, so that the
 repository can be filled up with data.

 In the directory `subject-pages`, we make a file `ldio.config.yaml` with the following config:

 ```yaml